skillrepos/copilot-hands-on/README.md

 These steps **must** be completed prior to starting the actual labs.

-## 1. To be able to use all features, sign up for Pro trial - if you don't have access already.
-(If you prefer, you can use the new free version but some features will be missing.
-If you want to use the free version of Copilot, you can skip this step.)
+## 1. You can use the free version of Copilot for all but one or two items in the labs.
+If you want to signup for the Pro version, info on that is below.

 When signed into GitHub, click on your profile picture/icon in the upper right and either select [Copilot](https://github.com/github-copilot/signup)